CaldasRN/Clockwerx/README.md

 LIRCD_CONF=""
 LIRCMD_CONF=""
 ```
+Finally, open the file /boot/config.txt and add:

+`dtoverlay=lirc-rpi,gpio_in_pin=18,gpio_out_pin=17`

 Now, reboot the Raspberry Pi using the

 `sudo reboot`

-Next, replace the /etc/lirc/lircd.conf file with the provided lircd.conf file and restart LIRC with:
+Once rebooted, ssh back into the RPi and replace the /etc/lirc/lircd.conf file with the provided lircd.conf file and restart LIRC with:

 `sudo /etc/init.d/lirc restart`

+Now create the device:

+`sudo lircd --device /dev/lirc0`